• Home

 Q: When does the presentation video have to be uploaded?

-A: March 1, 2023 .
+A: We prefer early as possible .
 Give us some time to edit, massage, and upload to our platform.

 Q: Do you accept every presentation application?